|Decibels are logarithmic "units", they may not be added linearly like other figures.

 The calculator works in both directions of the ↔ sign.

 The total level in dB is the level of one sound source plus the increase of level in dB.

 Sound engineers and "ear people" think by the short word "sound level" simply of "sound pressure level" as sound field quantity.

 Acousticians and "noise fighters" mean by the short word "sound level" probably "sound intensity level" as sound energy quantity.

-Equating sound pressure with sound intensity must cause problems.
+Equating sound pressure with sound intensity will cause problems.
 I ~ p2.